jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-02-26

+MTA testing time is over.
+Time to really integrate this thing.
+Tonight, I got the "MVP" of the settings page working on my local.
+It really lives up to all of the promise of an MVP, it is really just "minimal", not really all that viable, and certainly not a product.
+The /testing.index page is using those settings instead of the hard coded settings now.

+Next step will be to integrate the displays.
+That's probably a job for tomorrow.

 ### 2021-02-25

 Not much time tonight.
 Cleaned up the function that creates the arrivals array.
 I also added a common error handling function for fetch errors.
 I put it in a separate utils.js file since it seemed like something that may be useful in many projects.